dmoore5050/SaisonBuilderOnRails/README.md

 * **Add new recipes/ingredients:** In addition to the included catalog of recipes and ingredients, the user can press the "Add Recipe" or "Add Ingredient" buttons on the respective list page and use a form to add a custom Ingredient/Recipe to the catalog.
 Custom Recipes can have an unlimited number of ingredients.

 * **Customize any existing recipe:** In addition to creating an all-new recipe, a user can also modify any existing recipe by clicking the "Modify" button next to the Recipe's description in the Recipe list.
-This will take the user to a preloaded form where the user can add additional Ingredients or modify any existing parameter(s).
+This will take the user to a preloaded form where the user can add/delete/modify Ingredients or modify any existing parameter(s).

 * **Delete existing user-generated Recipes/Ingredients:** Finally, a user can delete any user-generated recipes by clicking that recipe's "Delete" button located after the "Modify" button in the Recipe list.

 Usage Instructions
 ------------------
-Planned usage is as follows:
+Usage is as follows:

 From the homepage, a user can follow the Learn, Ingredients, and Recipes links without logging in.
 This allows a user to view style and technique definitions, and lists of ingredients/recipes without signing in to an account.